SebastianNeuhofer/Robothon-2023-Grand-Challenge-TechWi-e-nBot-Team-Report/README.md

 [constraints](README.md#constraints-due-to-setup), or see below

 To overcome this limitation, we decided to create tools, such as a gear-spring mechanism to open the door, and an additional axis to rotate the whole taskboard to a suitable orientation.
 The additional axis is controlled by the robot control system and does not require any human interaction.
 While there are specific orientations of the taskboard in which the additional tools are not necessary, we wanted to ensure that our robot could adapt to any random orientation of the taskboard.
-However, at the time of submission the integration of the turningtable to the robot system does not work with a sufficient reliability.
+However, at the time of submission the integration of the turntable to the robot system does not work with a sufficient reliability.
 Thus, we did not use it in our final submission video.
 Nevertheless we made a great effort in the developing process, which is why we still want to present it in our report.

 <div style="display: flex;">
   <img src="https://user-images.githubusercontent.com/131485125/234349474-f773ca18-ef78-40f8-976f-d72834209baf.JPG" width="300" height="300"flex: 1;">